Benjamin Hornigold: Pirate hunter and death

 Rogers commissioned Hornigold to hunt down any and all recusant pirates, including some ex-comrades such as his former lieutenant, Teach (Blackbeard).
 He stalked but could not apprehend Charles Vane, capturing Vane's associate Nicholas Woodall instead, followed by John Auger, both of whom had accepted the same pardon as Hornigold, but later slid back into piracy.
 In December 1718 Governor Rogers wrote to the Board of Trade in London commending Hornigold's efforts to remedy his reputation as a pirate by hunting his former allies.

-At some point late 1719, Governor Rodgers commissioned Captain Hornigold and a few other of Rodgers' most trusted captains to help safeguard and facilitate the trade of valuable wares with the Spanish.
-During the voyage Hornigold's ship was caught in a hurricane, somewhere between New Providence and New Spain, and was wrecked on an uncharted reef.
+At some point late 1719, Governor Rogers commissioned Captain Hornigold and a few other of Rogers' most trusted captains to help safeguard and facilitate the trade of valuable wares with the Spanish.
+During the voyage, Hornigold's ship was caught in a hurricane somewhere between New Providence and New Spain, and was wrecked on an uncharted reef.
 The incident is referred to in the contemporary account A General History of the Pyrates by Captain Charles Johnson, which states, "in one of which voyages ...
 Captain Hornigold, another of the famous pirates, was cast away upon rocks, a great way from land, and perished, but five of his men got into a canoe and were saved."
 The specific location of the reef remains unknown.